-Associate Professor of Geography, University of Cergy-Pontoise, Paris, France (2010-present).
+Associate Professor of Geography, University of Cergy-Pontoise, Paris, Fr (2010-present).

-PhD, Geography, Ecole Normale Supérieure de Lyon, France, 2008.
+PhD, Geography and Planning, Ecole Normale Supérieure de Lyon, France, 2008.

 M.Sc.
 Geography, Université Paris 1 Panthéon-Sorbonne, France, 2004.